Skip to main content

 Run scoring

-Let TruBuild prepare draft scores and justifications.
+Let TruBuild prepare draft scores and justifications against each criterion.

 5